JennyList/PistolGripCamera/README.md

 At its centre is a triangular chassis, on the front of which fits the camera module with four M2.3x8mm self-tapping screws.
 The sloping top is designed to mount a Raspberry Pi in a case using Velcro strips.
 On the sides and bottom are slide mounts for handles or other fixings, these can be found in slide-locating.scad.
 These mounts work, but still need some tolerance tweaking to be perfect.

 There is an oversized pistol grip handle designed to take two 18650 cells in holders, it has a screw cap on the bottom.

+Latest updates: much improves locator shoe and foot for pistol grip.
+Much stronger than the original.